facebookincubator/velox/velox/docs/functions/spark/comparison.rst

 .. spark:function:: equalto(x, y) -> boolean

     Returns true if x is equal to y.
-Supports all types.
+Supports all scalar and complex types.
 The types of x and y must be the same.
 Corresponds to Spark's operators ``=`` and ``==``.
     Returns NULL for any NULL input, but nested nulls are compared as values. ::